Pressure Fermentation and Its Impacts On Yeast

 A spunding valve:

-There are 3 main reasons to consider pressure fermentation and/or spunding.
+There are 3 big reasons to ferment under pressure:

 Are there certain yeast strains where this is particularly advantageous/disadvantageous?